Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

-As noted above, the poromechanical response impacts solute transport through the motion of the fluid and through the changes in porosity.
-In figure~\ref{fig:flux-T} and figure~\ref{fig:flux-A}, respectively, we show the impact of $T$ and $A$ on the fluid flux $q_f$ (driving advection) and on $|v_f-v_s|$ (driving dispersion).
-As should be expected, the fluid flux exhibits localisation for fast loading and asymmetry in loading and unloading for large amplitudes.
-In details, in figure ~\ref{fig:flux-T}, we fix $A$ to the baseline value and consider four values of $T$.
-For slow loading, $|v_f - v_s| \sim A/T$ (see equation~\eqref{qdisp_diff} and Ref.~\cite{Fiori2023}).
-For very large values of $T$ (\textit{e.g.} figure~\ref{fig:flux-T}d and h), the deformation is uniform and very slow, and $|v_f - v_s|$ is low, especially towards the right (lighter lines) where the solute is positioned.
+In figure~\ref{fig:flux-T}, we fix $A$ to the baseline value and consider four values of $T$.
+For slow loading, $|v_f - v_s|\sim 2A(1-x)/T$ (see Ref.~\cite{Fiori2023}).
+For very large values of $T$ (\textit{e.g.}, figure~\ref{fig:flux-T}d and h), the deformation is uniform and very slow, and $|v_f - v_s|$ is low, especially toward the right (lighter shades) where the solute is positioned.
 Diffusion dominates over dispersion, even with a large amplitude.
-As $T$ decreases from $10\pi$ to $0.1\pi$ (\textit{e.g.}, figure~\ref{fig:flux-T}b,c,f,g), the entire domain is characterised by an increasingly higher $|v_f - v_s|$.
-As $T$ decreases further, however, the deformation is increasingly localised at the left boundary: figure~\ref{fig:flux-T}a and e, show that both $q_f$ and $|v_f - v_s|$ are orders of magnitude larger at the left boundary (darkest curves) than near the right boundary (lightest curves).
-This localisation is highlighted in figure~\ref{fig:flux-T}i, where we plot the maximum value of $|v_f - v_s|$ at $x=1-l$ against $T$: towards the right boundary, where the solute is located, the strength of dispersion increases and then decreases with $T$, exhibiting a maximum around $T=0.1\pi$.
+As $T$ decreases from $6\pi$ to $0.1\pi$ (\textit{e.g.}, figure~\ref{fig:flux-T}b,c,f,g), $|v_f - v_s|$ increases throughout the domain.
+As $T$ decreases further, however, the deformation is increasingly localised near the left boundary: figure~\ref{fig:flux-T}a and e show that both $q_f$ and $|v_f-v_s|$ are orders of magnitude larger near the left boundary (darkest curves) than near the right boundary (lightest curves).
+This localisation is highlighted in figure~\ref{fig:flux-T}i, where we plot the time-averaged profile of $|v_f - v_s|$ for each $T$, and in figure~\ref{fig:flux-T}j, where we plot the maximum value of $|v_f - v_s|$ at $x=1-l$ against $T/\pi$.
+Near the right boundary, where the solute is located, the relative velocity increases and then decreases with $T$, exhibiting a maximum around $T=0.1\pi$.

 In figure~\ref{fig:flux-A}, we show the impact of $A$ on the same quantities for a fixed period, $T=0.1\pi$.
-As $A$ increases, $q_f$ and $|v_f - v_s|$ progressively increase, with increasingly larger and lower magnitudes during loading and unloading, respectively.
-For fixed $T$, the strength of dispersion increases monotonically with $A$ (figure \ref{fig:flux-A}i).
+The magnitudes of $q_f$ and $|v_f-v_s|$ increase monotonically with $A$ (figure~\ref{fig:flux-A}a--h) and the normalised time-averaged value of $|v_f-v_s|$ is relatively insensitive to $A$ (figure~\ref{fig:flux-A}i), suggesting that $|v_f-v_s|$ is essentially proportional $A$.
+This suggestion is confirmed in figure~\ref{fig:flux-A}j.